moussa7elmoussaoui/leibniz-integral-rule/README.md

-# Leibniz Integral Rule (Measure-Theoretic Proof)
+# Leibniz Integral Rule

-This repository contains a rigorous proof of differentiation under the integral sign (Leibniz Integral Rule) in a general measure-theoretic setting.
+This repository contains a rigorous proof of the Leibniz Integral Rule, also known as differentiation under the integral sign.

+The proof is written in a general measure-theoretic framework and uses standard tools from real analysis and Lebesgue integration.

 ## Content

-The document proves continuity, differentiability, and partial differentiability of parameter-dependent integrals using the Dominated Convergence Theorem.
+The document studies functions that depend on a parameter and shows how continuity and differentiability can be transferred inside the integral.

-More precisely, the following results are established:
+The following topics are covered:

-- Continuity of the map
+- Continuity of parameter-dependent integrals
-  \[
-  x \mapsto \int_\Omega f(x,\omega)\, d\mu(\omega)
-  \]
-- Differentiation under the integral sign for one real parameter
+- Differentiation under the integral sign for one real variable
-- Partial differentiation under the integral sign in \(\mathbb{R}^p\)
+- Partial differentiation under the integral sign in several variables
+- Use of domination arguments and convergence theorems

-All proofs are written in a precise and explicit style, with full hypotheses stated.
+All assumptions are stated explicitly and all proofs are written in a detailed and rigorous way.

-## Mathematical Setting
+## Mathematical Context

-- \((\Omega, \mathcal{F}, \mu)\) is a measure space
+- General measure spaces
-- Functions take values in \(\mathbb{R}\)
+- Real-valued functions
-- Integrability is understood in the Lebesgue sense
+- Lebesgue integrability
-- Differentiability is treated pointwise and justified via domination
+- Pointwise differentiability
+- Justification using domination conditions

-## File
+## Files

-- `Leibniz Integral Rule.pdf` — complete proof
+- Leibniz Integral Rule.pdf
+  Complete proof and definitions

 ## Author

 Moussa El Moussaoui

-## License
+## Purpose

-This work is provided for educational and academic purposes.
+This work is intended for educational and academic use, especially for students studying real analysis, measure theory, and integration.